alvachien/hih/README.md

 	- We need LAST_INSERT_ID() in Creation case; [?] <= However, via mysqli->insert_id can anyway get the new insert ID out!
 	- We need transaction in any case; [?] <= It can also achieve in PHP layer!
 - 2015.11.3, It's DECIDED that the HIH using 'yyyy.MM.dd' as the default UI format for date for now.
 The customizing the date formatting waiting for next version.
 The ISO format 'yyyy-MM-dd' for database storage is no change.
+- 2015.11.4, Switch from UI-Grid to Smart-Table, because the unstable of UI-Grid as well as the performance.
+Customer plugin (directrive) created for Smart-Table to simulate the column footer.
 - To be updated.

 ### HIH, website version